-Hence a right balance is required to make the bank liquid to let its activities function smoothly.
+Hence the right balance is required to make the bank liquid to let its activities function smoothly.

 For Instance, the cash balance of the bank gives a sense of the liquidity the bank holds in terms of cash.

-You can check these ratios and invest in the banks accordingly from StockeEdge web version.
+You can check these ratios and invest in the banks accordingly from the StockeEdge web version.

 - Solvency ratio is analyzed to determine the long term ability of the bank to meet its obligations